The Banana Splits Movie: Plot

 Harley Williams is a huge fan of The Banana Splits, a successful children's television series that features four animatronic characters—Fleegle, Bingo, Drooper, and Snorky—with their human co-star Stevie.
-As a surprise birthday present, his parents Beth and Mitch take him, his half-brother Austin and his classmate Zoe to a live taping of the series at Taft Studios.
-Upon arrival, the family meet several audience and staff members, including the show's host Paige and her assistant Doug, fan couple Thadd and Poppy Glarady, aspiring young performer Parker and her father Jonathan, and security guard Sal.
+As a surprise birthday present, his parents, Beth and Mitch, take him, his half-brother Austin, and his classmate Zoe to a live taping of the series at Taft Studios.
+Upon arrival, the family meets several audience and staff members, including the show's host, Paige, and her assistant, Doug; fan couple Thadd and Poppy Glarady; aspiring young performer Parker and her father, Jonathan; and security guard Sal.

-As the tape is being prepped, Taft's new vice president of programming, Andy Viktorson, informs the show's producer Rebecca Rayson that he is cancelling the series after the recording as it does not go with his network's vision.
+As the tape is being prepped, Taft's new vice president of programming, Andy Viktorson, informs the show's producer, Rebecca Rayson that he is cancelling the series after the recording, as it does not go with his network's vision.
 When Drooper overhears this through a drunken Stevie, the Banana Splits' new software updates malfunction, as Bingo kidnaps Andy while Drooper kills Stevie by thrusting a prop lollipop down his throat.
 Outside the studio, Beth learns that Mitch has been cheating on her with another woman.
 When she returns inside, Mitch finds Sal's decapitated corpse and is then chased and run over by Snorky.

-While live streaming the backstage, Poppy accepts Thadd's marriage proposal, but Fleegle appears and kills Thadd by sawing him in half as part of a magic show.
-Fleegle is about to attack a tearful Poppy when he hears Harley and Zoe looking for Snorky, and takes them to the workshop as Poppy mourns Thadd's death.
+While live-streaming backstage, Poppy accepts Thadd's marriage proposal, but Fleegle appears and kills Thadd by sawing him in half as part of a magic show.
+Fleegle is about to attack a tearful Poppy when he hears Harley and Zoe looking for Snorky, and takes them to the workshop as Poppy mourns Thadd's death with her makeup running down on her face as she cries.
 He traps them with Parker, who was kidnapped by Bingo when Drooper burned Jonathan's face as they were searching for Andy for an audition.
 The remaining survivors learn about the Banana Splits' carnage after they find a seriously injured Jonathan.
 Paige finds all phones disconnected or destroyed, while Beth manages to subdue Bingo before she and Austin find Poppy and convince her to join the group.